tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 </code>
 </details>

-We say that your memory "trains well" when parameters were found that led to your RAM being stable and error-free.
+After booting, if parameters were found that led to your RAM being stable and error-free, we say that your memory "trained well".
 Otherwise we call it a "bad training".

 A common situation in RAM overclocking is that one boot, your system is rock solid and stable.. and then the next boot you get tons of memory errors and crashes.